Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

-In SUMO, a synthetic model for a real road network can be defined manually.
-For this, it is necessary to define the XML file that are given in input to SUMO, that include the road network definition, crossroads, traffic lights, etc. This is not feasible when modeling the traffic in a real urban area because of the human effort required to define the road network topology.
-To tackle this issue, SUMO allows extracting road networks directly from OpenStreetMap (OSM).
+In SUMO, a model of a real road network can be defined manually.
+To do this, an XML file must be defined, containing elements such as the roads definition, intersections, and traffic lights.
+However, manually defining the road network topology for a real urban area is impractical due to the significant amount of time required.
+To tackle this issue, SUMO provides a tool to convert road network from OpenStreetMap (OSM) files.

 The first step to import a road network from OSM in SUMO is to select the region to be modeled, as shown in Figure~\ref{fig:osm_map_extraction}.

 The next step is to export and download the map.
 If the ``Export'' button is selected and the selected area is too big, then OSM will not export the selected area because the number of nodes within the area is above the limit (50000 is the maximum allowed nodes in a selected region for exporting).
 By selecting the ``overpass API'' link it is possible to overcome this problem.
 The output is an XML file containing the definition of all the features in the selected region.
 In OSM, a feature is any physical element (natural or human-made) in the landscape.
 Some examples of features are buildings, roads, vegetation, land use, railways, and waterways.